SAPhow/SAP.how/_posts/ai/2023-01-15-ChatGPT-for-SAP-consulting.md

 > official documentation of your S/4HANA version.

 First of all, I am impressed that he knows the difference between BAPIs and business events.
-I am sure, most of the consultants could not tell me what is a business event: it is quite new in SAP world.
+I am sure that most of consultants could not tell me what a business event is, as it is quite new in the SAP world.
 Possibly ChatGPT is taking advantage of his knowledge from adjacent (not SAP) topics, where this concept exists for some time already.

 Regarding the questions I had, ChatGPT showed to be familiar with the concept, however, it could not answer my question.
 The more important issue is that ChatGPT didn't confess that it doesn't know the answer.
-It chose to made up something, that would look like an answer instead.
+It chose to make up something that would look like an answer instead.

 You could also see this behaviour in the next conversation we had regarding MDG.